openstack/monasca-api/docs/monasca-api-spec.md

 The API consists of six main resources:

-1. Versions  - Provides information about the supported Monasca API versions.
+1. Versions  - Provides information about the supported versions of the API.
-2. Metrics - The metric resource allows the storage and retrieval of metrics.
+2. Metrics - Provides for storage and retrieval of metrics.
-3. Measurements - Operations for accessing measurements of metrics.
+3. Measurements - Operations for querying measurements of metrics.
-4. Statistics -  Operations for accessing statistics about metrics.
+4. Statistics -  Operations for evaluating statistics of metrics.
 5. Notification Methods - Represents a method, such as email, which can be associated with an alarm via an action.
 When an alarm is triggered notification methods associated with the alarm are triggered.
-5. Alarms -  Identifies one or more metrics scoped by name and dimensions, which should trigger a set of actions when the value of a threshold is exceeded.
+5. Alarms - Provides CRUD operations for alarms and querying the alarm state history.

 Before using the API, you must first get a valid auth token from Keystone.
 All API operations require an auth token specified in the header of the http request.

-## Name and Dimensions
+## Metric Name and Dimensions
 A metric is uniquely identified by a name and set of dimensions.

 ### Name
 Defines the name of a metric.
 A name is of type string(64).

 ### Dimensions
 A dictionary of (key, value) pairs.
 The key and value are of type string(255).
 Dimensions may only use the characters from: a-z A-Z 0-9 . _ -.

 ## Alarm Expressions